Authentic Lessons for 21st Century Learning

 Summary

-If a visitor walked into your classroom and asked your students what they were doing and why they were doing it, you'd hope they would be able to answer their questions.
+If a visitor walked into your classroom and asked your students what they were doing and why they were doing it, you would hope they would be able to answer their questions.
 This strategy helps teachers find out if the students know the purpose of the learning activity.

 Procedure